ReneThu/openTelemetryDemo/presentation/OpenTelemetry_Agents/slides.md

 - API: The interface developers use to instrument their code and define telemetry data structures.
 - SDK: The implementation that processes telemetry data and sends it to exporters.
 - Zero-code: Automatic instrumentation requiring no changes to application code.
-- Collector: A service that receives telemetry data, processes it, and exports it to monitoring backends like Dynatrace or Prometheus.
+- Collector: A service that receives telemetry data, processes it, and exports it to monitoring backends open source or commercial.
 -->

 ---